Compsognathus: Integument

 Evidence from related species suggests that the body might have been covered with feather-like structures.

 Some relatives of Compsognathus, namely Sinosauropteryx and Sinocalliopteryx, have been preserved with the remains of simple feathers covering the body like fur, prompting some scientists to suggest that Compsognathus might have been feathered in a similar way.
 Consequently, many depictions of Compsognathus show them with coverings of downy proto-feathers.
 However, no feathers or feather-like covering have been preserved with Compsognathus fossils, in contrast to Archaeopteryx, which are found in the same sediments.
 Karin Peyer, in 2006, reported skin impressions preserved on the side of the tail starting at the 13th tail vertebra.
 The impressions showed small bumpy tubercles, similar to the scales found on the tail and hind legs of Juravenator.
 A 2022 review of non-feather integument of non-avialan theropods interprets these structures as aberrant bony growths rather than scales, as the structures are "texturally and mineralogically indistinguishable" from the rest of the fossilized vertebrae.
 Additional scales had in 1901 been reported by Von Huene, in the abdominal region of the German Compsognathus, but Ostrom subsequently disproved this interpretation; in 2012, Achim Reisdorf postulated that they are plaques of adipocere, corpse wax.

-Like Compsognathus, and unlike Sinosauropteryx, a patch of fossilized skin from the tail and hindlimb of the possible relative Juravenator starki shows mainly scales, though there is some indication that simple feathers were also present in the preserved areas.
+A patch of fossilized skin from the tail and hindlimb of the possible relative Juravenator starki shows mainly scales, though there is some indication that simple feathers were also present in the preserved areas.
 This may mean that a feather covering was not ubiquitous in this group of dinosaurs, or maybe that some species had fewer feathers than others.